Networks & CPD

 • National Association of Independent and Non-Maintained Special Schools (NASS) – A group specifically for special schools, supporting practice and ensuring that the voice of special schools is heard at a national level

-• Quality of Life (Qol) – A community of practitioners from schools, colleges and organisations taking a QoL approach and sharing best practice to support each other on their QoL journeys.
+• Quality of Life (Qol) – A community of practitioners from schools, colleges and organisations taking a Quality of Life approach and sharing best practice to support each other on their QoL journeys.

 We link to a number of local and regional universities, including Edge Hill, Liverpool Hope, Liverpool John Moores and Cumbria University.
 Representatives from Peterhouse have delivered talks to students to help develop their knowledge and understanding of autism, and we regularly welcome students to undertake work placements at Peterhouse.
 Students come from a variety of courses, such as Teaching, Nursing, Social Work and Occupational Therapy.
 If you are interested in undertaking your work placement at Peterhouse, please ask your university to get in touch with us!